TengShi-RUC/MACE/readme.md

 Counterfactually Group-Fair Recommendation" based on PyTorch.

 ## Experimental Details
-The experimental settings can be founde in the file `Appendix_Experimental_Settings.pdf`.
+The experimental settings can be found in the file `Appendix_Experimental_Settings.pdf`.